JSS95/civiq6/README.md

 > https://civiq6.readthedocs.io/

 If you want to build the document yourself, clone the source code and install with `[doc]` option.
+This option installs the additional packages to build the document and to run the examples.

 Go to `doc` directory and build the document.

 ```